hugojosefson/rpc-proxy/README.md

 RPC implementation for TypeScript / JavaScript, where these conditions are true:

-- All methods on the target type must be async. (!!?)
 - Two processes run in different runtime contexts (JS instances).
 - Two processes can communicate with each other:
   - bi-directionally
   - asynchronously
   - ordered
-  - through messages that are either:
+  - through messages that each is one string.
-    - text strings, or
-    - JSON objects.
+- All accessible methods on the target object, or on any object given to it, are `async` (return a `Promise`).
+- All accessible properties on the target object, or on any object given to it, are `readonly`.
+- All accessible properties on the target object, or on any object given to it, have a `Promise` assigned.

 The two processes are free to: